Malitthh/RestAssured-Automation/README.md

 for this project,

 1. Unzip the folder.
-2. Make sure to fulfil the Pre-req
+2. Make sure to fulfill the Pre-req

 ### Running the Tests